KangLin/RabbitProxyServer/README.md

 In the process of writing, I encountered a problem of mutual access between two intranets.
 For details, please see: https://github.com/KangLin/RabbitRemoteControl/issues/7.

-Searching for related proxy software on the Internet, there are only proxy servers with public IPs, and no proxy servers without public IPs.
-So I wrote this software, In order to solve the problem of mutual access between two internal networks without public IP.
+This software solves the problem of mutual access between two isolated intranets.
 And this software implements [multiple protocols](#Supported-protocols) proxy service function.

+**Note:** This software has not been optimized for security.
+Users need to assess for themselves whether it is suitable for their operating environment.
+Friends who are capable and interested are welcome to participate in the development.

 ### Donation
 If this software is useful to you, or you like it, please donate and support the author.
 Thank you!